fisadev/fisa-vim-config/README.rst

 **Patch**

 First we will need to patch a font.
-Pick the font you want to patch (it should be a monospace font) copy its .ttf file (on Ubuntu you can find them under ``/usr/share/fonts/truetype/``) to the ``.vim/bundle/vim-powerline/fontpatcher`` folder.
+Pick the font you want to patch (it should be a monospace font).
+Copy its .ttf file (on Ubuntu you can find them under ``/usr/share/fonts/truetype/``) to the ``.vim/bundle/vim-powerline/fontpatcher`` folder.
 Cd into that folder and run ``./fontpatcher YOURFONTFILE.ttf``.
 Now you will have a file named ``YOURFONTFILE-Powerline.ttf``, that's your patched font.

 **Install**